China: The Forbidden City

 China: The Forbidden City (Chine: Intrigue dans la Cité interdite) is a 1998 adventure video game developed by Cryo Interactive Entertainment and jointly-published by Cryo, Canal+ Multimedia and the Réunion des Musées Nationaux.

 Gameplay

+China: The Forbidden City is a first person point-and-click adventure game.
+The player is often tasked with solving puzzles, commonly with the assistance of the in-game encyclopedia.

 Plot

 The game is set in 1775 in the Forbidden City.
 Superintendent Anjing is summoned by the Qianlong Emperor in the early hours to investigate the death of chief eunuch Wang.
 He retrieves a letter from the Empress dowager, in which Wang reveals a conspiracy where he was forcedly implicated in the illegal copying of documents and imperial seals, part of a vast plot to kill and replace the emperor.
 To unravel the plot and expose the culprits, Wang has carefully dissimulated clues and confessions throughout different parts of the city, including offices, palaces, the Imperial Gardens and more.

 The game features an encyclopedic mode and an interactive guide to the city.

 Development

 Cryo Interactive's 1998 suite of historical adventure games (including "Egypt", "China", and "Venice") achieved a net profit up 121% to 12.6 million francs while turnover grew by 54% to 239 million francs.